patipati/ChinaMVC/README.md

         context.view({ layout: false }, subView);
     };

-Store View Templates in Databases(or any other storage)
+Persistence View Templates in Databases(or any other storage)
 ---------
     // This feature is very useful for CMS ect.
     // callback(err<exception>, template<string>)